Bacterial Fizzy Drink that can be good for you? Kombucha - ferment it yourself at home!

 Benefits of Kombucha

 Scientifically, kombucha may provide mild benefits to the consumer.
-It is thought the low Ph probably has detoxing and antimicrobial features.
-Kombucha may also be a beneficial antioxidant, the caffeine in the tea can be energizing and may even stimulate your immune system.
+It is thought the low Ph probably has detoxifying and antimicrobial features.
+Kombucha may also be a beneficial antioxidant, and the caffeine in the tea can be energizing and may even stimulate your immune system.
 It may be beneficial to managing or preventing some diseases but certainly doesn't replace medical care.

 Despite it being full of microbes that don’t harm you, Kombucha is likely not a great source of probiotics.
 Acetic acid bacteria are not known to provide benefits and most described to date as being probiotic belong to lactic acid bacteria.
 Although these microbes are found in some Kombucha, they are not ubiquitous and may not survive in storage.